DaxtonD/freemannotes/README.md

 # Freeman Notes

-Freeman Notes exists because I got tired of compromising.
+Freeman Notes exists because I got tired of trying to find a notes app that I wanted.

-For years I went down the same rabbit hole:

-* Try a new notes app
-* Get excited
-* Hit a wall
-* Repeat

 One app forced me into split-pane markdown.
 One was secure, but isolated and didn't allow collaboration.
-Another buried the actual *note-taking* behind forms and setup.

-I loved Google Keep for one reason: open it → write → done.
+I've been using Google Keep ever since it was released.
+I love it.
+It's so quick and easy to take a note.
 That feeling stuck with me.
-Everything else Didn’t, So I stopped looking And built what I actually wanted.
+Everything else didn’t, So I stopped looking And built what I actually wanted.
 It started out a making a simple Google Keep clone.
-Then expanded to include all the features I felt were lacking.
+Then exploded to include all the features I felt were lacking.
 ---

 ## Why "Freeman"?